Eriverton

-Eriverton Santos Lima (born 1 January 1978 in Porto da Folha, Sergipe), or simply Eriverton, is a Brazilian footballer who played midfielder.
-He currently plays for Moreirense.
+Eriverton Santos Lima (born 1 January 1978), or simply Eriverton, is a Brazilian former footballer who played as a midfielder.
 Eriverton is a typical playmaker with very precise pass and good techniques.

 Career

 In 2005, he went to Portugal and signed with Moreirense F.C.
 For two years played in 40 caps and scored 6 goals.
 In June 2006 Lima signed with other Portuguese club Portimonense S.C.
 There he played in 25 caps and scored 1 goal.
 In next year he went to Bulgaria and signed with FC Vihren Sandanski for a free transfer.
 In December 2008 Eriverton scored three goals for Vihren in a match against Spartak Plovdiv for a Bulgarian Cup.
 A few days later the fans of Vihren chose Eriverton for "The best player of Vihren for 2008".